This is an old revision of the document!

 python3 image_processor.py -file EuroSAT_RGB/Residential/Residential_4.jpg -out metadata

 You don't need to do anything else - Slurm will automatically take care of launching each image_processor.py task with a differently named input file, and since we wrote image_processor.py to work completely independently of any other file, there will be no conflicts and each task will run simultaneously with the other three.
+In terms of sequence, it looks like this:

 To convert our existing image_job.sh job script to a task array and instead use an input file, we can make the following modifications: